 According to a TechNavio report, “The global RPO market is anticipated to grow rapidly and will post a CAGR of close to 18% during 2017-2021”.
 Despite the fact that recruitment process outsourcing (RPO) is on the rise and is gaining momentum, some talent acquisition and business leaders who might lack a prior experience with recruitment process outsourcing confuse RPOs with staffing firms.
 They incorrectly think that RPO is another fancy name for a staffing agency.

-We asked RPO expert, Patty Silbert, Director of Innovation and Market Development at Newton Consulting, an RPO company based in Pittsburgh, PA, to shed some light on common RPO misconceptions in the marketplace.
+We asked RPO expert, Patty Silbert, Director of Innovation and Market Development at Newton Talent, an RPO company based in Pittsburgh, PA, to shed some light on common RPO misconceptions in the marketplace.
 The following discussion highlights the three top RPO myths Silbert identified and what you should know about RPO instead.

 Myth #1.
 An RPO is the same as a staffing firm.

 RPOs differ from staffing agencies in many ways including the problem they solve, the services they offer, and the way they charge.
 Staffing agencies simply help companies fill open positions, either temporarily or permanent positions.
 Silbert describes an RPO as “truly a partner who takes over the recruiting function of your organization.”
 Recruitment process outsourcing is a consultative and collaborative solution that starts with the RPO selection process and continues throughout the RPO implementation.

 RPOs provide other services- in addition to re-engineering the recruitment process- including employer branding.
 “Our position at Newton Talent is that we believe the recruiting lifecycle begins with the organization’s employment brand,” Silbert explains, “if one hasn’t been clearly developed or articulated, Newton Talent provides additional service offerings to help an organization develop the appropriate employee value propositions.”